Wastewater Treatment and Compliance

 - Septic/Port-A-Can: $0.08/gallon

-The City of Bryan maintains 377 miles of sewer line with over 22,000 connections from residential homes within its sewer system.
+The City of Bryan maintains 440 miles of sewer lines with over 22,000 connections from residential homes within its sewer system.
 Wastewater from customers travels through the sanitary sewer system to the wastewater treatment plant where it is processed and returned to the environment.
 Fats and oils from cooking grease are major sources of stoppages within the sewer system because when poured down the drain, these items coat, congeal, and accumulate onto the sewer pipes – causing reduced flows and promoting backups.

 Fats, oils, and grease are found in such things as: